gnawtough/portfolio/README.md

 #### My own notes:
-Use vue router to handle transitions
+Use vue router to handle transitions for < cool > WebFlow

 Main page:
     Category1: